-The Georgetown Leadership Track is a four-year program that is designed to channel the leader in you, which is based on the Georgetown values of: Ad Majorem Dei Gloriam, Contemplation in Action, Academic Excellence, Education the Whole Person, Cura Personalis, Faith and Justice, People for Others, Interreligious Understanding and Community in Diversity.
+The Georgetown Leadership Track is a four-year program designed to channel the leader in you, based on the Georgetown values of Ad Majorem Dei Gloriam, Contemplation in Action, Academic Excellence, Educating the Whole Person, Cura Personalis, Faith that Does Justice, People for Others, Inter-religious Understanding, and Community in Diversity.

 What to expect from the leadership track

-Leadership starts with the self, and the focus of your journey will be on the development of the key competencies of awareness, self-management and connections that will help develop you into a mature and grounded individual capable of leading others.
-To achieve this you will take a variety of workshops aimed at developing your personal, academic and executive skills and talents.
-You will also gain a deeper understanding of emotional intelligence over the course of the program.
-The development of these key competencies are tools which you will carry forward for a lifetime.
+The focus of your journey will be on the internal development of the key leadership competencies of awareness, self-management, connections, and emotional intelligence which are characteristic of mature and grounded individual capable of leading others.
+A variety of workshops aimed at building these personal, academic and executive skills and talents will help you develop leadership tools which you will carry forward for a lifetime.

 As you gain skills, you will grow stronger in confidence and ability to serve in line with the nine Jesuit values that serve as Georgetown’s founding principles.

 Your program achievements such as attending workshops and engaging with the GU-Q community will be recorded on Canvas.

 In your first year you will undertake a number of Awareness Activities to help you understand your individual purpose as a student, as a member of the Georgetown community, and in life beyond your time here on campus.
 During the academic year, there will be a series of workshops focused on helping you transition to university life.
 The workshop exercises will challenge you to look deeply at yourself and others in order to improve your awareness of yourself and what it means to be part of the Georgetown community.
 This will be complemented with reflection activities to provide you with the opportunity to implement your learning.

 BB – Brain Breaks